 "What about you?"

-She rolled her eyes and crossed her arms over her chest.
+She rolled her eyes and folded her arms beneath her breasts.
 "What pet name are you going to give me?"

-"Blue Eyes," he answered immediately, shutting his mouth just as quickly as he had opened it.
+"Blue Eyes," he said immediately, shutting his mouth just as quickly as he had opened it.

-Without missing a beat, a crimson hue rose to Katara's cheeks and then an order was called out.
+Without missing a beat Katara blushed and an order was called out.
 Both exchanged knowing glances before resuming their work, silently agreeing to pose as boyfriend and girlfriend to keep the grabby, flirtatious patrons off their cases (and their hands off their arses).
-And as the day progressed, this tactic seemed to work: men didn't bother to grab at Katara and women didn't seem to flirt with Zuko.
-When they closed up shop at the end of the night, they both considered Katara's plan a resounding success.
+And as the day progressed this tactic seemed to work; men didn't bother to grab at Katara and women didn't overtly flirt with Zuko.
+When they closed up shop at the end of the night they both considered Katara's plan a resounding success.

 "We should do this more often!"
-Katara said, hanging up her apron.
-She locked her fingers together and brought them over her head, stretching and working out the kinks in her neck and shoulders.
+Katara hung up her apron and locked her fingers together, stretching her arms over her head as she worked the kinks out of her neck and shoulders.

-Zuko snorted.
-"Don't you mean it would be a great way to make Mai furious so that she'd throw knives at myback?"
+"Don't you mean it would be a great way to make Mai furious so that she'd throw knives at my back?"

-Zuko's brow creased sharply as he tried to follow her logic.
 "Bada bing bada boom?"
-He shook his head.
+Zuko's brow creased sharply and then he shook his head.
 "Katara, Mai and I are always on and off.
 It's our thing.
 You and I pretending to be boyfriend and girlfriend isn't going to change that.
 If anything, it will get me killed."

-"What do you mean?" she asked, looking down at his hand on her arm in shock before shrugging it off and pointing at herself.
+"What do you mean?"
+She glanced down and noticed that his hand was on her arm and she shrugged it off and pointed to herself.
 "You don't think that I—you—?"